 VA stands for the United States Veterans Administration.
 In order to quality for a VA Loan, you have to be a veteran, but this loan is by far, the best loan product available.
 Every veteran who is honorably discharged and did a certain number of years of service, they've got an entitlement amount.
 That calculation tells us how much they can and can't borrow.
 The VA Loan is also available to qualified spouses of veterans.

 It offers a hundred percent financing.* The VA also dictates to us, as the lender, what costs are allowable and what costs are not allowable.
 For instance, the veteran cannot under any circumstances, pay for a termite inspection.
-First Community Mortgage waives all of our origination fees on VA Loans, so that's a savings of about another $1,300.
+Lend Smart Mortgage waives all of our origination fees on VA Loans, so that's a savings of about another $1,300.

 The primary benefit to the VA loan over the others, is mortgage insurance.
 On your FHA loan you have mortgage insurance.
 On your USDA loan you have mortgage insurance.
 On your conventional you have mortgage insurance.
 If you don't put down 20%, you've got to have mortgage insurance.